-To address barriers to effective partnership between health care systems and patients — such as systemic power imbalances, lack of trust from patients, and cultural differences — the Center for Health Care Strategies (CHCS), with support from the New York State Health Foundation, is coordinating a 12-month learning collaborative with up to ten New York-based health care organizations.
-The learning collaborative aims to strengthen participating organizations’ capacity to:
+To address barriers to effective partnership between health care systems and patients — such as systemic power imbalances, lack of trust from patients, and cultural differences — the Center for Health Care Strategies (CHCS), with support from the New York Health Foundation, is coordinating a 12-month learning collaborative with New York-based health care organizations.
+The collaborative aims to strengthen participants’ capacity to:

-- More intentionally partner with patients and communities of color through existing or new mechanisms, including patient ambassador programs, advisory councils, and digital engagement tools;
+- More meaningfully partner with patients and communities of color through existing or new mechanisms, including patient ambassador programs, advisory councils, and digital engagement tools;

 - Develop an action plan to use patient engagement strategies more effectively within internal health equity improvement efforts, such as quality improvement and patient-centered measurement; and